 My Butler odds may have been a bit too generous in favor of Sears.
-With the case back before the Seventh Circuit and before Judge Posner, we now have one of the most authoritative discussions of the Comcast decision outside of the confusing text of the case itself.
+With the case back before the Seventh Circuit and before Judge Posner, we now have one of the most authoritative discussions of the Comcast cases outside of the confusing text of the case itself.

 After discussing the background of the Butler I decision, the court moved on to the question at hand, “So how does the Supreme Court’s Comcast decision bear on the rulings, just summarized, in our first decision?”

-The Seventh Circuit summarized Comcast as “hold[ing] that a damages suit cannot be certified to proceed as a class action unless the damages sought are the result of the class-wide injury that the suit alleges.”
+The Seventh Circuit summarized the Comcast as “hold[ing] that a damages suit cannot be certified to proceed as a class action unless the damages sought are the result of the class‐wide injury that the suit alleges.”
 The court then distinguished Comcast because, “there is no possibility in this case that damages could be attributed to acts of the defendants that are not challenged on a class-wide basis[.]”
 Specifically, the two classes were separated specifically on the basis for their damages: the mold class, deriving harm from mold issues in the machines, and the control class, claiming damage from a defect in the control unit.

 Sears argued that the Comcast holding had rejected the Butler I position that predominance “is a question of efficiency.”
 Shockingly, in support of that position, Sears only citation came from the Comcast dissent stating “that ‘economies of time and expense’ favor class certification.”
 Mind you, this is the same dissenting opinion that stated, “[T]he opinion breaks no new ground on the standard for certifying a class action under [Rule] 23(b)(3).”
 The Seventh Circuit rejected the citation and argument as inherently flawed in that it relies on the errant view that anything voiced in a dissenting opinion must necessarily be disapproved by the majority opinion.